nielsdekoeijer/page/content/projects.md

 ---
-title: "About"
+title: "Projects"
-author: "Author Name"
+author: "Niels"
 date: "2024-06-11"
 ---

-# About Page
+# Projects

-This is the about page of the static site.
+Here is a list of (interesting?) projects: